 - Contrary to the Dutch government's announcement of 17 March 2020, the State Secretary for Finance stated in a letter of 19 March 2020 that taxpayers requesting the extraordinary three-month payment extension would not be required to provide a third-party statement substantiating their need for the extension.

-- Taxpayers can apply for an additional extension on top of the initial three-month period, but only if they are able to adequately substantiate their request (e.g. with an auditor's opinion).
+- Taxpayers can apply for an additional extension on top of the initial three-month period, but only if they are able to adequately substantiate their request (and, if the total tax due exceeds EUR 20,000, a third-party statement is required).

-- For the time being, the Dutch tax authorities will not impose any penalties for the late payment of taxes, and any penalties already established need no longer be paid.
+- For the time being, the Dutch tax authorities will not impose any penalties for the late payment of taxes, and any penalties already established need not be paid.

-- Applications for the extraordinary tax payment extension may be sent to the address found here.
+- Applications for the extraordinary tax payment extension may be filed online or sent to the address found here, no later than 1 October 2020.

 Revision of preliminary assessments